pedrovgs/AndroidWiFiADB/README.md

-Android WiFi ADB IntelliJ/Android Studio Plugin
+Android WiFi ADB - IntelliJ/Android Studio Plugin
 ===============================================
 ![Android WiFi ADB][1]

 **IntelliJ and Android Studio plugin** created to **quickly connect your Android device over WiFi** to install, run and debug your applications without a USB connected.
 Press one button and forget about your USB cable.

-Android WiFI ADB plugin adds a button ![Android WiFi ADB Button][5] to your IntelliJ/Android Studio Toolbar you have to press to connect your device to your computer over WiFi.
+**Android WiFI ADB** plugin adds a button ![Android WiFi ADB Button][5] to your IntelliJ/Android Studio Toolbar to connect your device to your computer over WiFi.

 Screenshots
 -----------